xXHunterRaiXx/countries-api-project-may-2025/README.md

 ## 👋 Welcome!

-Throughout the Backend course, you will build a website with [React.js](https://reactjs.org) that displays information about countries around the world.
+Throughout the Backend course, you will build a full-stack web application that displays information about countries around the world.

 ## 🔗 Resources